Ohio River Valley Conference: History

 The ORVC traces its history to two conferences, the Southeastern Indiana and Laughery Valley.
 When the league began, two of its members came from the SEIC (Osgood, Versailles), a third (Rising Sun) had been in the SEIC before helping found the LVC, and a fourth (Milan) was a SEIC member until being removed from the conference in 1942, remaining independent since that point.
 The first shakeup in conference membership came in the conference's second year, as North closed, and two more LVC schools (Dillsboro, Moores Hill) joined with one SEIC school (Vevay).
 Hanover and Osgood consolidated with other local schools to become Southwestern and Jac-Cen-Del in 1960, with both staying in the league.
-Milan, a school that had dominated 1950's basketball and had football, moved to the Eastern Indiana Athletic Conference in 1962.
+Milan, a school that had dominated 1950s basketball and had football, moved to the Eastern Indiana Athletic Conference in 1962.
 They were replaced by two schools: Shawe Memorial in 1962, and Sunman in 1964.
 Versailles became South Ripley in 1966, with Vevay changing to Switzerland County in 1969.

 The 1970s were a different story, as the three member schools would not survive to the end of the decade.
 Sunman was consolidated with North Dearborn in 1973, forming East Central.
 Dillsboro and Moores Hill would follow suit in 1978, combining with Aurora to form South Dearborn.
 Both of those schools had pre-consolidation ties to the Eastern Indiana Athletic Conference, and would retain their places in that conference.
 Left as a six-school conference, the ORVC welcomed founding member Milan back in 1985, as the former basketball power was struggling to keep up with larger rivals in the post-consolidation era.
 The conference has been stable since, a two-year hiatus by Southwestern in the mid-1990s notwithstanding.
 That stability looks to continue into the future.
 Lawrenceburg was denied entry in the 1990s, and there is only one other school in the area (Oldenburg Academy) who is of a similar size.